VinayakMishraCoder/Cipher-Sphere/README.md

 ## Overview

-CryptoTracker is a feature-rich Android application that empowers users with real-time information about various cryptocurrencies.
-With a user-friendly interface, auto-refresh, and pull-to-refresh functionalities, CryptoTracker is your go-to companion for staying updated on cryptocurrency prices effortlessly.
+CipherSphere, an advanced Android app, provides users with up-to-the-minute information on diverse cryptocurrencies.
+Boasting a user-friendly interface, automatic refresh, and pull-to-refresh capabilities, CipherSphere stands as your ultimate companion for effortlessly staying informed about cryptocurrency prices.

 ## Key-Features